bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 Download both IMET8.zip, and the specific files for your type of workstation.

 Z620 is fully tested.
-Z820 has not been tested yet, but the BIOS files are so similar that the mods ported to Z820 BIOS files should work in the identical manner.
+Z820 bios mods have not been tested yet, but the BIOS files are so similar that the mods ported to Z820 BIOS files should work in the identical manner.
 MEBLAST utility binary that HP provided was the same for Z620/Z820.
 ME region is also identical in Z620 and Z820 BIOS files.
-"MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE" full write access is likely a function of 2.07 BIOS that disabled protected range registers for the BIOS region in this mode (BIOS: 0x510000 to 0xFFFFFF).
+"MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE" full write access does work on Z820 as well - tested.
+It is likely a function of 2.07 BIOS that disabled protected range registers for the BIOS region in this mode (BIOS: 0x510000 to 0xFFFFFF).

 In the guide below for specific file names, X means either "6" for Z420, Z620, and "8" for Z820.
 Y means either "1" for Z420, Z620 (as in J61), and "3" for Z820 (as in J63).
 Z420 and Z620 are identical in the BIOS domain.
 Ensure you are using the correct versions for your workstation!!!